perez987/AppleHDA-back-on-macOS-26-Tahoe/README.md

 *Mirone* has [MyKextInstaller](https://github.com/Mirone/MyKextInstaller) app.
 Although it's on GitHub, source code isn't yet available.
 Its interface is simpler, making it very easy to use.
 As an added benefit, you can also download AppleHDA.kext along with the app.

-*Laobamac* has [SimpleLoader](https://github.com/laobamac/SimpleLoader) app on GitHub.
+*Laobamac* has SimpleLoader app on GitHub.
 It's implemented in SwiftUI.
 Main drawback is that base language is Chinese.
-There are already translations to English, Spanish, Korean and Brazilian Portuguese.
+There are already translations to English, Spanish, Korean and Brazilian Portuguese, not up to date on the *Laobamac* repo but yes in [my fork](https://github.com/laobamac/SimpleLoader) .

 Both applications allow you: